 There is growing evidence that epidermoid epithelia could have a common regulation, and therefore common alterations would lead to squamous cell carcinomas.
 These epithelia are continually exposed to the action of mutagens such as ultraviolet sunlight, alcohol or tobacco.
 For these reasons they need powerful cellular and molecular mechanisms.
 These mechanisms go through a correct control of the Stem Cells and homeostasis.
 The main objective of our group is the investigation of these mechanisms and their alteration in hyperproliferative problems, mainly those that lead to cancer.
 We use and develop technologies in vitro, in situ and in vivo to study different tissues and squamous carcinomas.
 We are currently studying common regulatory mechanisms in melanocytes.
 We seek to apply the knowledge generated by reciprocal transfer between the laboratory (molecular cell cycle mechanisms), the industry (exploitation of the results) and the clinic (obtaining biopsies, characterization, monitoring, new diagnoses or therapies).

 - Mechanisms of homeostasis of the epidermis and other epidermoid epithelia against genetic damage.

 - In vitro applications for personalized medicine in: Stem cells.
 Cancer.
-Rare, hereditary diseases or developmental syndromes.
-Through the culture of primary cells of skin and mucosa (keratinocytes, melanocytes, fibroblasts).
+Rare, inherited or developmental syndromes.
+Through the cultivation of primary skin and mucosal cells (keratinocytes, melanocytes, fibroblasts).